Jeduardocastel-Bi/Optimizing-Revenue-Hypothesis-Prioritization-A-B-Test-Analysis/README.md

 Note:
 Before analysis, the data was carefully preprocessed to identify and handle potential issues such as visitors appearing in both test groups or incorrect data entries.

+## 📊 Project Results

+### 📈 Key Findings from the A/B Test
+- **Group B showed a significant advantage in conversion rate**, with a **17% increase** compared to Group A. This suggests that the changes tested in this group positively impacted the number of users completing a purchase.
+- **No significant difference was observed in the average order size**.
+In fact, Group B had **2.8% lower** average order value compared to Group A. This indicates that while the conversion rate improved, the transaction value did not show a clear increase.

+### 🧐 Recommendations
+Since Group B showed an **increase in conversion** but not in order size, it is recommended to **continue the test** to collect more data and assess whether Group B can sustain or improve its performance in both metrics.

 ## 🎯 Key Analysis Goals
 Prioritize hypotheses using ICE and RICE frameworks.
 Compare conversion rates, revenue, and other key metrics between test groups.